kachick/ruby-ulid/README.md

 ulids.sort == ulids #=> true
 ```

-The basic generator prefers `randomness`, it does not guarantee `sortable` for same milliseconds ULIDs.
+Basic generator prefers `randomness`, it does not guarantee `sortable` for same milliseconds ULIDs.

 ```ruby
 ulids = 10000.times.map do